-What is the After-school Meal Program?
+What is the At-risk After-school Meal Program?

-The At-Risk After-school Meal program reimburses for nutritious meals served in after-school enrichment programs.
+The At-risk After-school Meal program reimburses for nutritious meals served in after-school enrichment programs.
 Funding is available through the Child and Adult Care Food Program (CACFP) to serve meals and snacks to children aged 18 and younger in low-income areas.

 The meal component is a new program that was made available to Colorado through the Healthy, Hunger-Free Kids Act of 2010.
 The Act extends eligibility for at-risk afterschool meal reimbursement to all states participating in CACFP.
 Rather than just a snack, after-school programs can now serve a meal and a snack.